The Hodge--Poincar\'e polynomial of the moduli spaces of stable vector bundles over an algebraic curve: Cohomological formulae

 Since the immersion $(X^{ss}\times_{G}EG)_m$ in $X^{ss}\times_{G}EG$ induces isomorphisms in cohomology in degrees less than or equal to $m$, and the same is true for $\Sigma_{\gamma}$, from the previous identity we have the following Now, since this identity is independent of $m$ and $X_{(0)}^{s}$ and $X^{ss}$ have the same dimension, we conclude. \end{proof}

-We shall need the following Lemma for future computations. \begin{lemma} Let $Y\rightarrow Z$ be a locally trivial fibration in the Zariski topology with fibre $F$, and such that it is compatible with respect to the action of the group $G$ that acts on $Y$ and $Z$ respectively.
+We shall need the following lemma for future computations. \begin{lemma} Let $Y\rightarrow Z$ be a locally trivial fibration in the Zariski topology with fibre $F$, and such that it is compatible with respect to the action of the group $G$ that acts on $Y$ and $Z$ respectively.
+Assume that $Y$ and $Z$ are smooth varieties.
 Then

 \end{lemma} \begin{proof}Regarding $Y\times_G EG$ and $Z\times_G EG$ as increasing unions of smooth finite-dimensional varieties, for each $m$ we have that the fibration $Y\rightarrow Z$ induces a new fibration $Y\times_G (EG)_m\rightarrow Z\times_G (EG)_m$ with fibre $F$.
-Now, applying (\ref{identityDP}) and Lemma \ref{lema2.3}, and bearing in mind that the dimension of $Y$ is equal to the sum of the dimension of $Z$ and the dimension of $F$, we obtain Since this identity is independent of $m$, we finish the proof of the Lemma.\end{proof}
+Now, applying (\ref{identityDP}) and Lemma \ref{lema2.3}, and bearing in mind that the dimension of $Y$ is equal to the sum of the dimension of $Z$ and the dimension of $F$, we obtain Since this identity is independent of $m$, we finish the proof of the lemma.\end{proof}